acalub/killswitch/README.md

       }
   }
   ```
 Each killswitch definition has the following required properties `enabled`,`description`, `targets` as an array, `startDate`, `endDate` and the following option properties `enabledValue` and `disabledValue`.
 These optional values will be returned via the method `getValue`, this method will default to boolean `true/false`.

-  next, consume in feature module and create condition check:
+Next, consume in feature module and create condition check:
   ```Javascript
   //in feature-module.js
   var Killswitch = require("killswitch"),